bkolonics/RetroBlog/src/content/posts/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 date: 2021-06-01
+edited: 2021-06-01
 draft: false
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings

 The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 # H1